Bartenders

 WAGE GINI

-In 2021, Bartenders had a wage GINI coefficient of 0.367, which is lower than the national average of 0.478.
-In other words, wages are distributed more evenly for Bartenders (shown in red) than for the overall labor force (shown in gray).
+In undefined, Bartenders had a wage GINI coefficient of 1, which is higher than the national average of 0.478.
+In other words, wages are distributed less evenly for Bartenders (shown in red) than for the overall labor force (shown in gray).

 The graphic shows the distribution of average salaries by buckets for Bartenders compared to the entire workforce in the country.